 Frequently Asked Questions

-1. What happens when the ball lands on the centerline while serving in doubles table tennis?
+1. What are the rules in table tennis while playing doubles when the ball lands on the centerline while serving?

 In doubles, the service must go diagonally, from your right half to your opponent’s right half.
 If the ball lands on the centerline, it is a valid serve.